ckswilliams/modOpenREM/docs/i_exporting.rst

 - of the same 'event type' (Fluoroscopy, Stationary Acquisition, Stepping Acquisition, Rotational Acquisition)

 The minimum, maximum and mean of all the remaining factors are presented for each group along with the common factors.
+Where a factor is not available in the source RDSR, that factor is not considered.

 The grouping process for the all data sheet takes a lot of time compared to the other exports.
 However, we hope that this is a useful way of comprehending the study.
 Other modalities have all the series for any one study detailed in full